SamVerschueren/got4aws/readme.md

 Type: [`Credentials | Credentials[]`](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Credentials.html)<br>
 Default: [`EnvironmentCredentials`](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/EnvironmentCredentials.html)

-One ore more credential providers that are passed through to the [CredentialsProviderChain](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CredentialProviderChain.html).
-These providers are used to infer the AWS credentials used for signing the requests.
+A provider or a list of providers used to search for AWS credentials.
+If no providers are provided, it will use the [EnvironmentCredentials](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/EnvironmentCredentials.html) provider.

+See the [CredentialProviderChain](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CredentialProviderChain.html) documentation for more information.

 ##### service

 Type: `string`<br>
 Default: *inferred through URL*

-The name of the service to sign the request for.
+The AWS service the request is being signed for.
+Will try to be inferred by the URL if not provided.

 For example, when signing a request for API Gateway with a custom domain, this should be `execute-api`.

 ##### region